The sound system will meet the needs of a small, medium or large number of discerning guests, even if there is no 240V power available!

 The sound system I provide can cater for a small party still wanting to read their vows over a microphone, up to a large party of 200.

-This photo taken at Chapel Hill Retreat shows the Roland PA system running from a portable mains sup[ply (circled).
+The bottom centre photo, taken at Chapel Hill Retreat ,shows the Roland PA system running from a portable mains supply (circled).
 No cables to be seen even though this wedding was held in the building due to rain.
 This system is ideally suited to weddings in remote locations where mains operated equipment may be required.
 There is also a small PA that is barely visible but can make your voices easily heard.

-head height so it can be clearly heard.
+For a medium sized wedding I have a Roland PA system that sits at least 2 metres above ground level so it can be clearly heard by guests both standing and seated.
 In the photograph I have my Roland set up in an area with no mains power but with equaliser, dual mic inputs and music input and a spare input channel.
 The 150 guests could hear every single word.
-I am very proud of this system.
-Note the use of sandbags to stabilise the 100kg tripod in the event of a wind gust.
+Note the use of sandbags to stabilise the 100kg rated tripod in the event of a wind gust.
 Photo taken at Allview Escape on March 24th 2018.

 Videography for this wedding was by DnM videography.